 Conclusion

 In conclusion, the shooting star candle is a popular tool for spotting a possible market decline after a period of growth.
 Its small body and long upper wick suggest that the buying momentum may be slowing down, paving the way for sellers.
-However, it’s vital to remember that this pattern is not a sure thing.
+However, it’s vital to remember that this pattern is not always guaranteed.

 It’s most reliable when it appears after a market has been climbing.
 Many traders make the mistake of acting too quickly on this pattern without waiting for extra evidence, like another downward-facing candle or additional data points.
 This can result in financial errors.